 Not sure what FAQs to answer?

-Ask your customer support team or your sales team which questions they receive the most.
-That way, you can make sure the FAQs in your newsletter are relevant to your readers.
+Ask your customer support or sales team which questions they receive the most.
+That way, you can make sure your newsletter’s FAQs are relevant to your readers.

 19. Industry News

-Instead of only sharing news about your company in your newsletter, consider sharing news about your industry in general.
+Instead of only sharing news about your company in your newsletter, consider sharing news about your industry.

 This won’t work for every business.
-For instance, if you own a pizza restaurant, your customers likely won’t be interested in hearing the news about the restaurant industry as a whole.
+For instance, if you own a pizza restaurant, your customers likely won’t be interested in hearing the news about the restaurant industry.

 20. Interview an Expert